Skip to content

 iex ((New-Object System.Net.WebClient).DownloadString('https://chocolatey.org/install.ps1'))`

-2. In an administrative PowerShell: choco install -y ddev mkcert
+2. In an administrative PowerShell, run choco install -y ddev mkcert.

-3. In an administrative PowerShell, run mkcert -install and answer the prompt allowing the installation of the Certificate Authority.
+3. In an administrative PowerShell, run mkcert -install and follow the prompt to install the Certificate Authority.

-5. In administrative PowerShell, run the command wsl --install.
+5. In administrative PowerShell, run wsl --install.
 This will install WSL2 and Ubuntu for you.
 Reboot when this is done.

 6. Docker Desktop for Windows: If you already have the latest Docker Desktop, configure it in the General Settings to use the WSL2-based engine.
 Otherwise install the latest Docker Desktop for Windows and select the WSL2-based engine (not legacy Hyper-V) when installing.
-Install via Chocolatey with choco install docker-desktop or it can be downloaded from desktop.docker.com.
+Install with Chocolatey by running choco install docker-desktop, or download the installer from desktop.docker.com.
 Start Docker.
 It may prompt you to log out and log in again, or reboot.

 7. Go to Docker Desktop’s SettingsResourcesWSL integrationenable integration for your distro.
 Now docker commands will be available from within your WSL2 distro.